Rectal Chloroma:

 1. Primary Rectal Chloroma:

-• It is a very rare form of rectal cancer and often associated with a specific genetic mutation.
+• It is a very rare form of rectal cancer and often associated with a specific mutation.

 • Primary chloromas are generally aggressive and require prompt treatment.